CenterForOpenScience/SHARE/whitepapers/tasks/Ingest.md

 ## Errors
-If any errors arise during ingestion:
+If any errors arise while ingesting:
 * Set `IngestLog.status` to `failed`.
-* Set `IngestLog.context` to the exception or any error information.
+* Set `IngestLog.context` to the traceback of the caught exception, or any other error information.
-* Exit.
+* Raise a `Retry`